The Quantum-Classical Boundary for Precision Interferometric Measurements

-In many subsequent treatments of interferometric quantum metrology, many practical factors were set aside, and the focus was abstracted to estimating a phase (in one mode) encoded in a state by a unitary operator $|\psi(\theta)\rangle=\exp(\ti\hat n_{1}\theta)|\psi(0)\rangle$ \cite{giovannetti2004}.
-The typical figure of merit was the obtainable precision and how this scales with the number of photons used $\Delta\theta=g(N)$ \cite{holland1993}.
+In many subsequent treatments of interferometric quantum metrology, practical factors are set aside and the focus is on the abstract task of estimating a phase (in one mode) encoded in a state by a unitary operator $|\psi(\theta)\rangle=\exp(\ti\hat n_{1}\theta)|\psi(0)\rangle$ \cite{giovannetti2004}.
+The typical figure of merit is the obtainable precision, and the main result is how this scales with the number of photons used $\Delta\theta=g(N)$ \cite{holland1993}.
 Once dephasing and loss have been omitted, the best choice of input state for detecting small phase shifts is the N00N state $|N,0\rangle_{1,2}+|0,N\rangle_{1,2}$ \cite{dowling2008}.
-The use of non-classical input states allows measurement uncertainty to be reduced from the standard quantum limit (SQL) $\Delta\theta=1/\sqrt{N}$ to $\Delta\theta=1/N$, known as the Heisenberg limit \cite{heitler1954}.
-However this reduction in uncertainty should be understood within the context of the assumptions used to derive it.
-For example, if one is concerned with measuring a fixed phase, instead of a time-varying one, then this increase in precision beyond the SQL can be achieved using classical states by increasing the number of times the phase shift is applied to each photon using multi-pass (MP) strategies; as depicted in Fig.~\ref{channel}a) \cite{higgins2007}.
-Furthermore, if there is any optical loss the measurement uncertainty scaling is proportional to the SQL and the quadratic improvement is lost \cite{knysh2011, escher2011}.
+The use of non-classical input states allows the estimation uncertainty to be reduced from the standard quantum limit (SQL) $\Delta\theta=1/\sqrt{N}$ to $\Delta\theta=1/N$, known as the Heisenberg limit \cite{heitler1954}.
+Recent demonstration of violation of the SQL with the two-photon N00N state \cite{slussarenko2017} after 30 years of two-photon interference (Hong-Ou-Mandel) experiments, has demonstrated the need to mature quantum technology (for example efficiency in photon detection and photon generation) to a sufficient level to outperform classical states in a phase estimation measurement.
+However any claim to achieve a reduction in uncertainty should be understood within the context of the assumptions used to derive it.
+For example, if one is concerned with measuring a fixed phase instead of a time-varying one, then it is possible to improve precision beyond the SQL (as defined above) using classical states, by increasing the number of times the phase shift is applied to each photon.
+This can be done using multi-pass (MP) strategies as depicted in Fig.~\ref{channel}a) \cite{higgins2007}.
+Furthermore, if there is any optical loss the estimation uncertainty scaling is proportional to the SQL, and the quadratic improvement is lost \cite{knysh2011, escher2011}.